Skip to main content

 Board structure

-Independent board with Faith, Integrity, Generosity, and Stewardship as fiduciary criteria.
-Conflict-of-interest policy on file.
-Board approves the Recipient Vetting Policy and grants blanket pre-approval to the F.I.G.S.-vetted Pre-Approved Recipient List, enabling fast disbursement without per-grant Board action.
+An independent board — with Faith, Integrity, Generosity, and Stewardship as fiduciary criteria — is to be seated before the first disbursement; the conflict-of-interest policy is drafted.
+At seating, the board adopts the Recipient Vetting Policy and grants blanket pre-approval to the F.I.G.S.-vetted Pre-Approved Recipient List, enabling fast disbursement without per-grant Board action.

 Audit cadence